imagej/imagej.github.io/pages/BigStitcher_Advanced_stitching.md

 We currently support three different ways of calculating pairwise shifts.

-{% capture includecontent %} We strongly advice to try the default **Phase Correlation** first, as it tends to give the most robust results in comparison to the more specialized methods below. {% endcapture %}
+{% include sidebox-right content='We strongly advice to try the default

-{% include info-box content=includecontent %}
+"""Phase Correlation""" first, as it tends to give the most robust results in comparison to the more specialized methods below.' %}

 ## Advanced phase correlation